 The Portuguese exodus into Rio coincides with the birth of the ‘cortiço’ (i.e. slums).
-The Portuguese migrants were hight concentrated in the most central areas of the city and this was to have profound implications in the city’s capoeira geography.
+The Portuguese migrants were highly concentrated in the most central areas of the city and this was to have profound implications in the city’s capoeira geography.

-There’s a stereotype of the Portuguese from the time, seen as someone with a big moustache, clogs, working as a cashier, a job arranged in Portugal, with an aversion to the nationals despite a sexual appetite for mulattas, a tenacity for work, hard worker but miserly, sober and economic, who sent his savings back home every month – dishonest in dealings with local and only helping his compatriots.
+There’s a stereotype of the Portuguese from the time, seen as someone with a big moustache, clogs, working as a cashier, a job arranged in Portugal, with an aversion to the nationals despite a sexual appetite for mulattas, a tenacity for work, hard worker but miserly, sober and economic, who sent his savings back home every month – dishonest in dealings with locals and only helping his compatriots.
 This stereotypical portrait fed the xenophobic hatred that occasionally exploded in the city.
 However data collected from the first two decades show a very different type of migrant.

-A report from the ‘Casa de Correção da Corte’from 1872 shows that the Portuguese represented more than 50% of the people arrested, and in more superior numbers than the Brazilians.
+A report from the ‘Casa de Correção da Corte’ from 1872 shows that the Portuguese represented more than 50% of the people arrested, and in more superior numbers than the Brazilians.
 A large part of their crimes were against property and the reports show a worry about how this young population was (mal)adjusting to their new environment.
 If migrant adults had difficulties adjusting to the new country, imagine how this would affect pre-pubescents and adolescents, alone in the city and countryside.
-They became a thread to society.
+They became a threat to society.
 And so many found their way to the Maltas.
 The use of the blade in capoeira is seen as the biggest influence of the Portuguese to the game.
-It is proposed that the move into the mass use of the navalha in capoeira (rather than any kind weapons, as was the case previously) was a result of the massive presence of the Portuguese in the Maltas.
+It is proposed that the move into the mass use of the ‘navalha’ in capoeira (rather than any kind weapons, as was the case previously) was a result of the massive presence of the Portuguese in the Maltas.